atrivialhero/atrivialhero.github.io/live.md

 Live
 ----

-There is something about a live performance that is completely different from a recorded track.
+&nbsp;&nbsp;&nbsp;&nbsp;There is something about a live performance that is completely different from a recorded track.
 Performing is a major outlet to share creativity.
 Though watching videos is still different from actually being there, this is where you will find links to live performances.
 Enjoy!

 ***Feature spot for Starving Artists LV***&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;***Feature spot for the Human Experience***
 <iframe width="315" height="177" src="//www.youtube.com/embed/nePeMNMCT2U" frameborder="10" allowfullscreen></iframe>